 - Write the name of the person you need to forgive.

 - Elaborate with total honesty on how you feel about this person.

 - Explain how forgiving this person will benefit you, no matter how it conflicts with how you feel right now.

 - Acknowledge that need to forgive and commit to doing it.

 Forgiving Yourself Might be the Hardest Thing You Have Ever Done

 You did not become an addict on your own.
 Many people become addicts from wittingly or unwittingly self-medicating an underlying condition, such as PTSD.
 Some people are coerced into taking drugs or drinking.
 As addiction progresses, people filter through the life of an addict that take advantage and inflict intentional harm.
 All of them need your forgiveness, especially the ones you want to forgive least of all.
 Holding onto grudges only holds you back.

 More importantly, the person who needs your forgiveness the most is probably you.
 That is usually the hardest step of all.
-Psychotherapist Beverly Engel writes at Psychology Today that only through self-compassion can you ever hope to heal.
+Only through self-compassion can you ever hope to heal.

 As an addicted person, you might feel shame.
 You may think you are unworthy of love or forgiveness.
 You may have faced societal and legal barriers between you and the normal life that you want.
 When you hold a grudge against yourself, you fortify those barriers instead of working your way through them.

 Forgiveness is one of the hardest parts of recovery.
 When someone else caused you harm, it is natural to hold a grudge.
 When you feel shame about the past and anger about the ways you have mistreated yourself and others, a self-grudge might feel like the most logical result.
 However, it is only through forgiveness that you can really recover from the life that you want to leave behind.